osgi/design/rfcs/rfc0193/next/cdi-2-osgi-model.md

 - Configuring provided service properties (Conf-6)
     - The Service Bean description must provide default properties
     - These properties are merged
-        - With those of the host Component Environment configuration
+        - With those of the host Component configuration
-        - With those of the Root Component Environment configuration
+        - With those of the Root Component configuration
 - Configuring consumed service target filter and cardinality (Conf-7)
     - Both Reference Beans and Reference Event Dispatcher Descriptions have unique names
     - Both Reference Beans and Reference Event Dispatcher Descriptions have Component Scopes
-    - It is therefore possible to resolve a Component Environment
+    - It is therefore possible to resolve a Component
         - For every Reference Event Dispatcher
         - For every Reference Instance
-    - The Component Environment can contain
+    - The Component can contain
         - `<ref-name>.target`
         - `<ref-name>.cardinality`
 - Default PIDS/Names (Conf-8)